nguyenph88/Stockometry/FAQs.md

 A high-confidence signal is only generated when both of these conditions are met.

-#### 🎯 **Why 6 Days?**

-This period is long enough to filter out the daily noise.
-If a sector shows consistently positive sentiment for 5-6 consecutive days (roughly a full trading week), it's a much stronger indication that a real, underlying trend is forming.
-It's a more **robust and reliable signal**.

 #### ⏰ **Scenarios With No Signal**

 The bot will correctly remain silent in several common scenarios: